-At one of my networking groups, we had a speaker who educated us on the topic of human trafficking and its prevalence in the US.
+A speaker at a meeting I attended educated our group on the topic of human trafficking and its prevalence in the US.
 She is a member of the FBI Civil Rights Unit.
 I will keep her name out of this post to protect her identity.
 Her department deals with Federal Civil Rights.
 There are currently 56 FBI Field offices in the US, divided into 2 separate squads.

 Be wary of local massage parlors

-A phone search is also a good way to find out if your significant other or child is up to something nasty.
-Go to “usage” in your mobile home account and copy the phone numbers that appear in text messages for that particular phone.
-Paste the number into Google and see what comes up. (believe me, I know this from experience)
+A phone search is also a good way to find out if your significant other or child is up to something shady.
+Go to “usage” in your mobile phone account and copy the phone numbers that appear in text messages for that particular phone.
+Paste the number into Google and see what comes up.

 Did you know this about the Super Bowl?